Security Framework

 Security is a continuous process:

-• Regular security audits and assessments
+• Regular security reviews and assessments

 • Continuous monitoring and threat detection

-• Community bug bounty program
+• Community bug bounty program (planned with mainnet)

 • Security-focused protocol upgrades